Caring for a Loved One with an Advanced Illness

 Advice and Information About Hospice Care - Article

-9 Tips for Visiting Someone in Hospice
+9 Tips for Visiting Someone Receiving Hospice Care

 There are things you can do to bring comfort and joy to a person in hospice.
 We pulled together the following tips from the hospice nurses, social workers, and clergy at MJHS Health System.